THE ETHICS OF... Conversation

 Few things in life are certain, but one of them is that it will end.
 Before it does, we will gradually but dramatically change as we grow older.

 Yet, how often do we confront head on the true implications of ageing and of being old?
-In the Ethics of Being Old, The Ethics Centre’s Senior Philosopher Dr Tim Dean is joined by renowned stage and screen actor Sandy Gore and Wiradjuri woman, leader, and advocate Bronwyn Penrith to explore what it means to age, how growing old brings both wisdom and frailty, how ageing affects our identity and sense of meaning, who should bear the responsibility for caring for those who increasingly struggle to care for themselves, and whether we can make peace with the brute facts of death and dying.
+In the Ethics of Being Old, The Ethics Centre’s Senior Philosopher Dr Tim Dean is joined by renowned stage and screen actor Maggie Dence and Wiradjuri woman, leader, and advocate Bronwyn Penrith to explore what it means to age, how growing old brings both wisdom and frailty, how ageing affects our identity and sense of meaning, who should bear the responsibility for caring for those who increasingly struggle to care for themselves, and whether we can make peace with the brute facts of death and dying.

 Ageing is inevitable, but it’s up to us what to make of our finite lives.